-Coursework Format Due date & marks [Coursework activity #2 Project Prioritization and Analysis / Final] Individual Report Beginning o Coursework 2 brief description anonymously marked [36/60] You will be given a case study and asked to analyse the risk profiles of different projects portfolios.
+Coursework Format Due date & marks [Coursework activity: Project Prioritization and Analysis / Final] Individual Report Beginning o Brief description anonymously marked You will be given a case study and asked to analyse the risk profiles of different projects portfolios.
 You will have to make a recommendation regarding what projects should the company select and defend your recommendation with both quantitative and qualitative arguments.
-Learning objective: Understand the complexity of project portfolio selection processes Analyze the organizational dynamics that affect project execution in project teams Analyze how collaborative agreements and contracts can affect project performance
+Learning objectives: Understand the complexity of project portfolio selection processes Analyze the organizational dynamics that affect project execution in project teams Analyze how collaborative agreements and contracts can affect project performance